 In the production of a sound, articulatory constraints interact with the cue constraints.
-This is illustrated with the production grammar in Fig. 10, where articulatory constraints are represented with a thick grey curve, following a parabolic shape reminiscent of effort curves found in biophysics (Hovt & Taylor 1981).
-The cue constraints have the same rankings as in the perception grammar in Fig. 7, and are again represented as solid and dotted curves.
-Following Kirchner (1998), we assume for simplification that the ranking of articulatory constraints is fixed and not influenced by language-specific learning.13
+This is illustrated with the production grammar in Figure 10, where articulatory constraints are drawn in thick grey, following a parabolic shape reminiscent of effort curves known from biophysics (Hoyt & Taylor 1981).
+The cue constraints have the same rankings as in the perception grammar in Figure 7, and are again represented as solid and dotted curves.